smartstore/Smartstore/README.md

 Smartstore instances based on classic `ASP.NET MVC` can be upgraded seamlessly.
 To perform the upgrade, only the app files need to be replaced on your server - except for the `App_Data` directory - and **all data will be automatically transferred to the new system**.
 [Detailed information about installing or upgrading](https://github.com/zihniartar/Smartstore-Core-Installation-Linux-Windows) your shop can be found [here](https://github.com/zihniartar/Smartstore-Core-Installation-Linux-Windows).

 **Give our new repository a star** to stay up-to-date, get involved or just watch how we're doing.
-Learn all about the latest development, participate actively and last but not least, don't miss the day of release.
+Learn all about the latest development, participate actively and last but not least, don't miss new releases.

 ## Highlights